-Dr. Carrick was an assistant professor of physics at Mississippi State University, Starkville, and Director of the Shared Laser Facility at the University of Oregon, Eugene, prior to joining the Defense Department in 1989.
+Dr. Carrick earned his Doctor of Philosophy degree in Chemistry from Rice University in 1983 and was an assistant professor of physics at Mississippi State University, and Director of the Shared Laser Facility at the University of Oregon, prior to joining the Defense Department in 1989.
 He served for 10 years at Edwards Air Force, Calif., becoming Chief of the Propellants Branch at the Air Force Research Laboratory Propulsion Directorate in 1994.
 He successfully led a team conducting cutting-edge scientific research and engineering.
 He also directed the High Energy Density Matter Program, which develops advanced rocket propellants and energetic materials.
 As a senior research physical scientist, he developed the first cryogenic solid hybrid rocket engine.

 1978 Bachelor of Science degree in chemistry, University of Wisconsin, Madison

 1983 Doctor of Philosophy in chemistry, Rice University, Houston, Texas

 2000 Master of Science degree in national resource strategy, Industrial College of the Armed Forces, Fort Lesley J. McNair, Washington, D.C.

 1989 - 1994 Research Scientist in high energy density matter, Air Force Rocket Propulsion Laboratory, Edwards AFB, Calif.

 1994 - 1999 Chief, Propellants Branch, Propulsion Directorate, Air Force Research Laboratory, Edwards AFB, Calif.

 1999 - 2000 Student, Industrial College of the Armed Forces, National Defense University.
 Fort Lesley J. McNair, Washington, D.C.